Innovation & Technology

 3. Peaking technologies with a high or transformational benefit

 The report provides a “Priority Matrix for the Digital Workplace”, which compares each of the 35 technologies in terms of its benefit (transformational, high, moderate, low) and its years to mainstream adoption (less than two years; two to five years; five to 10 years; more than 10 years).
 Looking at the technologies that Gartner considers “at their peak”, 12 technologies emerge that have a “high” to “transformational” benefit for organizations.
 The technologies cover a wide range of digital workplace trends; for example, collaboration, employee experience, smart workspaces and democratized services such as citizen data science.
-To read the full matrix, download a complimentary copy of the report here.

 One of the peak technologies with a “high” benefit in the matrix is content integration services, which enable new ways of performing horizontal or vertical processes that will help organizations to significantly boost revenue or cost savings.
 The Hype Cycle report says, “content integration services will support innovation, governance and cost reduction initiatives by optimizing information assets for availability.”